A guide to the best things to do in Ardennes, Belgium on a weekend break

-We visited Edouard, Maitre Chocolatier, Chocolat Consultant and Ice-Cream Maker in Florenville, aka the man that you need in your life.
-And, dear readers, after this visit I see chocolate and ice-cream with different eyes.
+I visited Les Chocolats D’Edouard, Chocolat Consultant, and ice-cream maker in Florenville, aka the man that you need in your life.
+And, dear readers, after this visit, I see chocolate and ice-cream with different eyes.
 There’s a before and after having tasted the ice-creams of Edouard.

-After living for 8 years in Italy, where Edouard needed to adapt his knowledge about Belgian chocolates to the Italian public, and working in Turkey and Libanon, he came back to Florenville where he opened his shop, tea-room, and atelier.
+Following living for 8 years in Italy, where Edouard needed to adapt his knowledge about Belgian chocolates to the Italian public.
+After working in Turkey and Lebanon, he came back to Florenville where he opened his shop, tea-room, and atelier.

-He generally prefers the combination of 1 or 2 high quality ingredients than mixing 10 of less quality.
-His creation are real and and surprising in taste, eating a chocolate at Edouard’s is like going back to the origins of chocolate making.
+He generally prefers the combination of 1 or 2 high-quality ingredients than mixing 10 of less quality.
+His creations are real and surprising in taste.
+Eating chocolate at Edouard’s is like going back to the origins of chocolate making.

-The combination of the finest cocoa and top ingredients from all over the world result in such alluring creations like melting praliné with rosemary, chocolate with violet flowers, back chocolate with black tea from China with a hint of pear and hazelnut.
+The combination of the finest cocoa and top ingredients from all over the world results in such alluring creations like melting praliné with rosemary, chocolate with violet flowers, black chocolate with black tea from China, and with a hint of pear and hazelnut.

 If heaven tastes like chocolate, paradise must have the flavour of Edouard’s ice-cream!
-Edouard learned the art of ice-cream making in Italy and nowadays he gives lessons at the University of Ice-Cream in Bologna (!!)
+Edouard learned the art of ice-cream making in Italy and nowadays he gives lessons at the University of Ice-Cream in Bologna!
 And trust me, eating ice-cream will never be the same again after having tasted Edouard’s Black Chocolate or Madagascar Vanilla Ice-cream!

 LES CHOCOLATS D’EDOUARD